DefinetlyNotAI/Logicytics/README.md

 ## Running Debugger

-To run the debugger program (still in beta versions), you need to execute `DebugBeta.py` with administrative privileges.
+To run the debugger program, you need to execute `Debug.py` with administrative privileges.
 Follow these steps:

 1. Open Command Prompt as an administrator.
 2. Navigate to the directory where `DebugBeta.py` is located (will be in the CODE directory).